-Witton House was a huge hall built and owned by the Feilden family.Wealthy textile merchants from Blackburn, they also owned nearby Woodfold Hall and Feniscowles Hall.
+Witton House was a huge hall built and owned by the Feilden family.Wealthy textile merchants from Blackburn, they also owned nearby Woodfold Hall and Feniscowles Hall (see our page here).
 Built in 1800s it was later extended by Joseph Feilden, who was a dominant figure in Blackburn society.
 To give some idea of size, the 1859 plan of the hall shows 18 bedrooms on the upper floor.
 Joseph’s expansions and additions included a clestory (a set of roof windows) to illuminate the grand central staircase.
 On the ground floor, as well as having the usual recreational spaces such as a study and billards room, in one corner is the intriguingly named ‘Monkey House’.
 This had two rooms connected to it, each labeled ‘cage’.

 A hall such as this required a large staff to run it.
 In 1851 the census lists sixteen servants living in the house at the time of Joseph and Elizabeth and their seven children.
 The Witton Estate buildings department employed some 60 workmen in maintenance and repair work for the associated farms, shops and houses.